0-mostafa-rezaee-0/ML_API_with_FastAPI_and_Docker/README.md

   Lists all the Python dependencies, including NumPy, pandas, scikit-learn, FastAPI, and others.

 - **train.py**
-  A training script that loads the Iris dataset, trains a logistic regression model, evaluates it, and saves the trained model as `iris_model.pkl`.
+  A training script that loads a preprocessed dataset, which can be replaced with any dataset of your choice, trains a logistic regression model, evaluates its performance, and saves the trained model as `ml_model.pkl`.
+The structure is designed to be adaptable for various machine learning tasks, including regression, classification, and clustering.

 - **app/main.py**
-  The FastAPI application that loads `iris_model.pkl` and exposes two endpoints:
+  The FastAPI application that loads `ml_model.pkl` and exposes two endpoints:
   - `/health`: Returns a simple health check.
   - `/predict`: Accepts a JSON payload with features and returns the model's prediction.

+## 2.3.
+Testing Components

+- **tests/**
+  Contains automated tests for the API endpoints:
+  - Unit tests for health check endpoint
+  - Unit tests for prediction endpoint
+  - Error handling tests
+  - Documentation for writing and running tests

 # 3. Project Files and Folders Overview